Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

-combination of predictor variables and observations, [@harrell2001regression], it is possible to estimate that the optimum number of field observations required to e.g. predict the global distribution of USDA soil series would be in the order of few millions of soil profiles (Fig. \@ref(fig:usda-categories)).
+combination of predictor variables and observations, [@harrell2001regression], it is possible to estimate that the optimum number of field observations required to e.g. predict the global distribution of USDA soil series would be in the order of few millions of classified soil profiles (Fig. \@ref(fig:usda-categories)).

 ### Other factor-type variables

-Pedometric / geostatistical methods can be used not only to predict the spatial distribution of soil types but also any other categorical soil variables.
+Pedometric / geostatistical methods can be used not only to predict the spatial distribution of soil types but also of any other categorical soil variables.
 There are many soil categorical variables for which maps would be extremely useful for soil management and modelling.
 We list here some of the most well known / most widely used soil categorical